ImgTypeTiff/Tiffany-Writing-Executable/README.md

 - Code blocks! (-ish)

+- Plugin system!
+Add what ever you want!
+(I'll make a wiki or something)

 - COUPLE OF KNOWN ISSUES:
 	* There are two view menus! (i probably already fixed and i didn't change this)